-I General Information 1.1 Name and address of site Some sites have several names and all known names should be given Breedon Hill, Breedon on the Hill 1.2 Site location plan The plan can be at any scale, but must show the location and boundaries of the site.
+I General Information

+1.1 Name and address of site

+Some sites have several names and all known names should be given

+The Green, Breedon on the Hill

+1.2 Site location plan

+The plan can be at any scale, but must show the location and boundaries of the site.
-1.3 Organisation or individual proposing site for designation

-This will normally be a Town or Parish Council or a recognised

-Breedon on the Hill Parish Council
+Local Green Space The Green, Breedon on the Hill Author: L. Administrator PARISH

-1.4 Ownership of site if known

-Information on land ownership can be obtained from the Land Registry.
-Some land parcels are not registered however local people may know the owner.

-Breedon on the Hill Parish Council.
+1.3 Organisation or individual proposing site for designation This will normally be a Town or Parish Council or a recognised Breedon on the Hill Parish Council 1.4 Ownership of site if known Information on land ownership can be obtained from the Land Registry.
+Some land parcels are not registered however local people Breedon on the Hill Parish Council.
 In 1965, under the terms of the Commons Registration Act, the Parish Council applied for ownership of the village green, the round house and penfold and the unenclosed areas of Breedon Hill.
-The hearings, appeals and registrations took over twenty years but the Parish was finally granted ownership of the village green and the round house and penfold, but only right of common on the unenclosed areas of Breedon Hill.
-Control over the church and land rests with the chancellor of the diocese.
+The hearings, appeals and registrations took over twenty years but the Parish was finally granted ownership of the village green and the round house and penfold.
 1.5 Is the owner of the site aware of the potential designation?
+Yes objections from the site owners